eriktaylor/Transformer-introduction/README.md

 # Transformer
 This is an overview of the transformer architecture with emphasis on vision, language, or multi-modal models.
-I will include my articles to introduce the topics and mini-projects that span topics vision, foundation models, LLMs, and generative AI.
+I will include my articles to introduce the topics and mini-projects that span topics including vision, foundation models, LLMs, and generative AI.

 ## Introduction
 The Transformer is a general purpose architecture used for machine learning.
 It powers many recent generative AI applications.
-Here the focus is on the basics and building up to large multipurpose models.
+Here the focus is on the basics and building up to large multi-purpose models.
 I will cover what the transformer is used for and how-to with code using open-source or open-weight models, where possible.

 ## Short articles on transformers